BabylonJS/Documentation/content/resources/Playground_aspects/yourOwnSnippetServer.md

 ## A Note About CORS

 Depending on your browser of choice, your calls to the Snippet Server may be blocked by [CORS policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), so you'll need to add the [Access-Control-Allow-Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#access-control-allow-origin) header to your responses.
-The easiest way to do that on Express is using the [CORS Middleware](https://expressjs.com/en/resources/middleware/cors.html).
+The easiest way to do that in Express is using the [CORS Middleware](https://expressjs.com/en/resources/middleware/cors.html).